BLSQ/iaso/README.md

 docker-compose -f docker-compose.yml -f docker/docker-compose-dhis2.yml up
 ```

-The DHIS2 will be available on your computer on the port 8080.
+The DHIS2 will be available on your computer on http://localhost:8080 and is reachable from Iaso as http://dhis2:8080.
+The login and password are admin / district.
+If you use it as an import source do not set a trailing /

+Database file are stored in `../pgdata-dhis2` and dhis2 log and uploaded files in `docker/DHIS2_home`.

 ### Sample dhis2 database
 You will probably require some sample data in your instance.
 It is possible to
 populate your DHIS2 server with sample data from a database dump like it's done